wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/5-configure-automation.md

     - For **Start time**, enter a start time for when your usage rate is highest during the day.
 Make sure the time is in the same time zone you specified for your scaling plan.
 This time is also the end time for your ramp-up phase.

     - For **Load balancing**, you can select either breadth-first or depth-first load balancing.
 Breadth-first load balancing distributes new user sessions across all available sessions in the host pool.
 Depth-first load balancing distributes new sessions to any available session host with the highest number of connections that hasn't reached its session limit yet.
 For more information about load-balancing types, see Configure the Azure Virtual Desktop load-balancing method.
-    - >[Note!]
+    - >[!Note]
     - >You can't change the capacity threshold here.
 Instead, the setting you entered in Ramp-up will carry over to this setting.

 1. For **Ramp-down**, you'll enter values into similar fields to **Ramp-up**, but this time it will be for when your host pool usage drops off.
 This will include the following fields:

     - Start time
     - Load-balancing algorithm
     - Minimum percentage of hosts (%)
     - Capacity threshold (%)
     - Force logoff users

     - Likewise, Off-peak hours works the same way as Peak hours:

     - Start time, which is also the end of the ramp-down period.
     - Load-balancing algorithm.
 We recommend choosing depth-first to gradually reduce the number of session hosts based on sessions on each VM.
     - Just like peak hours, you can't configure the capacity threshold here.
 Instead, the value you entered in Ramp-down will carry over.